In this article, we will create a simple strategic roadmap for a fictitious company called RedYabber.

-RedYabber is a medium sized company that specialises in selling traditional wooden toys to the local and global market.
-The name RedYabber was derived from the colour of the wood they use that has a natural red tinge and a vision which is to encourage imaginative play (where children "Yabber" or talk imaginatively).
+RedYabber is a medium sized company that specializes in selling traditional wooden toys to the local and global market.
+The name RedYabber was derived from the color of the wood they use that has a natural red tinge and a vision which is to encourage imaginative play (where children "Yabber" or talk imaginatively).
 RedYabber has operated for over 10 years and has built a strong business that employs over 200 people.

 From its humble beginnings, RedYabber had a fairly conservative and traditional operational and retail capability.
 With their push into the global market, the need for online retail and digital services has placed critical focus on their existing IT function and its capabilities.